Coeur/ImageEffects/README.md

 ## More

-If you need more image effects, we recommand [GPUImage 2](https://github.com/BradLarson/GPUImage2).
+If you need more image effects, we recommend [GPUImage 2](https://github.com/BradLarson/GPUImage2).

 ## Author